Chores for Toddlers and Preschoolers

 - This article by Parents Magazine has great ideas for more toddler-friendly chores.

 Establishing routines also makes chores easier for kids to remember and learn.

 When my twins started preschool getting ready in the mornings and out the door on time was really hard!
 We started a chore chart to help establish some simple morning and bedtime routines.
 These charts helped us get ready WAY faster, and really cut down on how much I had to nag them.
 If they didn’t know what to do next to get ready, I could just remind them to go look at their charts and they could figure it out for themselves!
 I have included a picture of our charts below so you can see an example of morning and night routines.
-There are TONS of these types of charts online that you can copy, customize, and even buy on Etsy if don’t want to make one.
+There are TONS of these types of charts online that you can copy and customize.
 My kids used the yellow chart in the morning and the blue chart at bedtime.
 They just flipped up each little door on the chart and closed it after they completed each task.
 When they were done with all the tasks for the morning or night they earned a paw print, and then when they got all their paw prints they could pick a small reward from a treasure chest.

 With a little planning you can put your helpers to work, and create a home with simple routines to calm the chaos.
 Remember to stay patient and keep your expectations low while kids are learning, they will get the hang of it over time, and with some practice.
 Good luck, and let us know how it’s going!